pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/TreeBasedNavigation.md

 And at any time we can figure out exactly what feature is being presented by switching or otherwise destructuring the single piece of `destination` state rather than checking multiple optional values.

-The final step is to make use of the special view modifiers that come with this library that mimic SwiftUI's APIs, but are tuned specifically for enum state.
-In particular, you provide a store that is focused in on the `Destination` domain, and then provide transformations for isolating a particular case of the state and action enums.
+The final step is to make use of the library's scoping powers to focus in on the `Destination` domain and further isolate a particular case of the state and action enums via dot-chaining.

 For example, suppose the "add" screen is presented as a sheet, the "edit" screen is presented by a popover, and the "detail" screen is presented in a drill-down.
-Then we can use the `.sheet(store:state:action:)`, `.popover(store:state:action:)`, and `.navigationDestination(store:state:action:)` view modifiers to have each of those styles of presentation powered by the respective case of the destination enum:
+Then we can use the `.sheet(store:)`, `.popover(store:)`, and `.navigationDestination(store:)` view modifiers to have each of those styles of presentation powered by the respective case of the destination enum:

 ```swift
 struct InventoryView: View {